Zielon/PBRenderer/README.md

 # PBRenderer 2.0.0

-####  Physically Based Renderer
+####  Physically Based Renderer Engine

-Application for generating physically based renderings.
+Engine for generating physically based renderings.
 The whole project is divided into two main parts; rasterizer and pbrenderer.
 The first part implements a few basic GLSL shaders for visualising normals with flat and smooth shading, additionally, mouse picking and normal ray casting is added.
 A user can fly around the scene freely using the following buttons: W, S, D, A and left mouse button.
 Finally, place the camera in a selected position in the world space and render an image using R or C button.
 The former has to be pressed to physically based render a scene and the latter to ray cast normals.
 The biggest part of this project is pbrenderer.

 #### How to run: